- Contact Us

 - Injured employees must perform assigned modified duty work to the best of their ability within the restrictions established by their authorized medical care provider.
 Departments, however, are under no obligation to provide work to employees who fail to make a good faith effort to perform such work.
 Employees who refuse to cooperate with and/or participate in the program jeopardize their benefits and face discipline up to and including termination.

-- All modified duty work is of a temporary nature and may not exceed 90 consecutive calendar days from its initial commencement without the authorization of the Vice President for Human Resource Services.
-The obligation to provide modified duty work ends when employees reach maximum medical improvement (MMI); when up to 90 consecutive calendar days have passed, or when a department’s efforts to assist an employee prove to be counter-productive.
+- All modified duty work is of a temporary nature and may not exceed 90 consecutive calendar days from its initial commencement without the authorization of the Vice President for Human Resources.
+The obligation to provide modified duty work ends when employees reach maximum medical improvement (MMI), when up to 90 consecutive calendar days have passed, or when a department’s efforts to assist an employee prove to be counterproductive.

-The Office of Human Resource Services is available to assist a department if an employee is unable to resume the essential functions of his/her regular job once MMI is assigned; at the conclusion of the modified duty work assignment, or when a department’s efforts to assist an employee prove to be counter-productive.
+UF Human Resources is available to assist a department if an employee is unable to resume the essential functions of his/her regular job once MMI is assigned, at the conclusion of the modified duty work assignment, or when a department’s efforts to assist an employee prove to be counterproductive.

-Remember: Absence from work due to a work-related injury or illness will count toward your Family and Medical Leave Act (FMLA) entitlement as set forth in the Act.
+Remember: Absence from work due to a work-related injury or illness will count toward an injured employee’s Family and Medical Leave Act (FMLA) entitlement as set forth in the Act.
+Paid family leave under the University of Florida’s Paid Family Leave Policy is not available for use to cover time away from work due to an employee’s work-related injury.